-At the end of 2023, 99.1% of the required radiation training was completed which includes a variety of radiation safety topics including respirator training, radiation meter training, dosimeter training, procedural review and radiation theory training.
+At the end of 2024, 93.9% of the required radiation training was completed which includes a variety of radiation safety topics including respirator training, radiation meter training, dosimeter training, procedural review and radiation theory training.

-There were 5 radiation-related documents updated in 2022 which included four (4) procedures and one form related to various aspects of the site program.
+There were 6 radiation-related documents updated in 2024 which included three (3) procedures and three forms related to various aspects of the site program.
 All radiation safety procedures and forms are reviewed and updated as required on a regular basis.

 An inventory of sealed and unsealed sources that are used or possessed on site are listed in the radioisotope source control procedure.
 There are currently no radioisotopes on site that exceed 50 MBq of a radioactive prescribed substance.
 Regular inventory of other disk and liquid sources are carried out in accordance with the radioisotope procedure.
-Results of the 2023 inventory showed that all sources are accounted for and pose no undue risk to workers.
+Results of the 2024 inventory showed that all sources are accounted for and pose no undue risk to workers.

 All radiation monitoring devices and instrumentation are routinely checked and calibrated as required.
 Calibration frequencies are identified, and a calibration schedule maintained.
 Equipment that is damaged or non-operational is removed from service until it can be repaired and recalibrated.
-In 2023 new radiation protection monitoring devices/instrumentation were purchased to either augment the existing equipment inventory or to replace non-operational equipment that was deemed no longer repairable.
+In 2024 new radiation protection monitoring devices/instrumentation were purchased to either augment the existing equipment inventory or to replace non-operational equipment that was deemed no longer repairable.